 - Waterproofing: Greenland Wax

-I won’t lie and say that this jacket is lightweight, but what it offers is tough to deny jacket is perfect for travel.
+I won’t lie and say that this jacket is super lightweight, but what it offers is tough to deny jacket is perfect for travel.
+It’s one of the warmest lightweight jacket for women on this list.
 Its style is fantastic and it has a classic outdoor look as a throwback to the beginnings of Fjallraven.
 It’s an environmentally friendly jacket made out of G-1000 Eco fabric and finished with a Greenland wax to protect against wind and water.

 The jacket has a hood in case it starts raining or you are cold, making it a great all-around outdoor jacket.
 The down fill will keep you warm and dry in rugged environments.
 I love how many pockets this jacket has.
 Perfect for storage which is so helpful when traveling!

-Most amazingly this is the kind of jacket that will last you a minimum of a decade, and likely your lifetime.
+Most amazingly, this is the kind of women’s light winter jacket that will last you a minimum of a decade, and likely your lifetime.
 It’s the perfect blend of rugged good looks and timelessness.

 KUHL Women’s Jetstream Trench ($200)